Specialized Investments and Firms’ Boundaries: Evidence from Textual Analysis of Patents

 Charles A Dice Center Working Paper No. 2021-13

 Inducing firms to make specialized investments through bilateral contracts can be challenging because of potential holdup problems.
 Such contracting difficulties have long been argued to be an important reason for acquisitions.
-To evaluate the extent to which this motivation leads to mergers, we perform a textual analysis of the patents filed by the same lead inventors of the target firms before and after the mergers.
-We find that patents of inventors from target firms become 28.9% to 46.8% more specific to those of acquirers’ inventors following completed mergers, benchmarked against patents filed by targets and a group of counterfactual acquirers.
-This pattern is stronger for vertical mergers that are likely to require specialized investments.
-There is no change in the specificity of patents for mergers that are announced but not consummated.
+To evaluate the extent to which this motivation leads to acquisitions, we perform a textual analysis of the patents filed by the same lead inventors of the target firms before and after the acquisitions.
+We find that patents of inventors from target firms become 22% to 33% more specific to those of acquirers’ inventors following completed acquisitions.
+This pattern is stronger for vertical acquisitions that are likely to require specialized investments, while there is no change in the specificity of patents for acquisitions that are announced but not consummated.
 Overall, we provide empirical evidence that contracting issues in motivating specialized investment can be a motive for acquisitions.

 Keywords: textual analysis of patents, relationship specific investments, acquisitions